thebevrishot/janus/README.md

 # Qtum adapter to Ethereum JSON RPC
 Janus is and old school ETH web3 HTTP provider that translates Ethereum JSON RPC calls into their equivalent Qtum RPC call/s.
-The current version self hosts the keys and does not support web sockets.
+The current version self hosts the keys and supports web sockets.

 # Table of Contents